 The use of Assemble for all communications to/from volunteers as well as for storing related volunteer records and information makes it easier for organisations to respond to SARs, with information retrieved with a single click from Assemble.

 A SAR export from Assemble contains all user's data, including potentially sensitive items.
 The permission Generate an export of all user data for SAR is required and is a high-level permission requiring two-factor authentication.
 This permission should be restricted to specific key trained staff, typically in the admin team or DPO.

 When you use the SAR export, all data relating to the user is visible in the exported file in tables.
 Once this data is outside of Assemble, ensuring the data is kept secure is your responsibility.
 You should always follow your organisation's guidance on how to follow a SAR.

 Please note, it is possible that some data relating to another user may also be included in the user's SAR export (eg within messages) so the exported data should always be carefully reviewed by your data protection team before its released.

-To ensure data security, the link to the file to download and unique password will be emailed to the manager who requested the SAR.
-The manager will need to be logged in to download the file and the unique password will be required to extract the data from the zip file.
+To ensure data security, the link to the file to download and a unique password will be emailed to the manager who requested the SAR.
+The manager will need to be logged in to download the file and a unique password will be required to extract the data from the zip file.